 What If You Aren’t Getting Your Questions Answered

 Sometimes the answers will come in the blink of an eye.
 However, when the answer eludes you check this passage from Janet’s book Writing Down Your Soul.

 “Don’t search for the answers, which could not be given to you now, because you would not be able to live them.
 And the point is to live everything.
 Live the questions now.
 Perhaps then, someday, far in the future, you will gradually, without even noticing it, live your way to the answer.”

 Don’t get discouraged.
 If the answer eludes you, change the question maybe you need a previous step before reaching your goals.

-Some questions have taken me a long time to get the answers because I wasn’t prepared to forgive, or I needed to set healthy boundaries.
+Some questions can take you a long time to get the answers because you’re not ready to forgive, or you need to set healthy boundaries.

-Be aware, when we neglect personal issues, they derail our productivity and affect our business.
+Be aware, when you neglect personal issues, they derail your productivity and affect your business.